EEErban/readme_gen/README.md

 ### Usage ###

-To begin the question prompts, in the driectory containing this project, from the command line run node index.js.
-Answer all of the following questions, when complete the README.md file will be generated in the current directory
+To begin the question prompts, in the directory containing this project, from the command line run node index.js.
+Answer all of the following questions, when complete the `README.md` file will be generated in the current directory

 ### Demo ###